ZoneMinder/zoneminder/docs/installationguide/packpack.rst

 	sudo update-binfmts --enable qemu-arm

-You may get an message stating emulation for this processor is already enabled.
+You may get a message stating emulation for this processor is already enabled.

 More testing needs to be done for Redhat distros but it appears Fedora users can just run: